 In the absence of these symptoms, insulin may be commenced in the community or in secondary care, by a team specialised in the management of type 1 diabetes, depending on local policy.
 Serum or urine should be checked for ketones and if these are present the patient should be monitored closely until the ketones have resolved (hospital referral should be considered).
-Multiple daily insulin injections (MDI or basal bolus) is the insulin re.gimen of choice in most circumstances (see section 4 for more details.)
+Multiple daily insulin injections (rerferred to as MDI or basal-bolus) is the insulin regimen of choice in most circumstances.
+(See section 4 for more details.)